EPCCed/2023-12-07_ARCHER2PackageIntro_Online/_episodes/06-safe.md

 the appropriate login account page.
 When you use this password to log in to ARCHER2, you will be immediately asked to change this.

-> ## SAFE is not kept up to date with your actual password
-> Note that the login account password stored in SAFE is not kept up to date with your
-> password on the ARCHER2 machine once you have changed it.
-If you forget your password,
-> you will need to reset it as described below.
-{: .callout}

-**Resetting your login password**.
-If you forget your login password or need to reset it for any other reason, you can use the *Request Password Reset* button to ask for a new single-use password to log into the service.
-You will be notified by e-mail once the new password is available for you to pick up and you use it exactly the same way as your initial password.
+**Registering and resetting TOTP**.
+SAFE allows you to register your TOTP with an authenticator app for use to log on to ARCHER2.
+Use the *Set-MFA Token* button to display a QR code and key string that can be entered into the Authenticator app to start generating TOTP linked to your account.
+You need to enter a code generated by the app to verify the TOTP setting.
+If you lose access to your authenticator app you can use the same button to re-register MFA against your account with a different key/QR code.

 **Adding SSH keys to your account**.
-To log into ARCHER2 you need to use both a password and an key pair SSH protected by a strong passphrase.
+To log into ARCHER2 you need to use both a TOTP and an key pair SSH protected by a strong passphrase.
 Once you have generated your SSH key pair you use SAFE to associate the public part of the key pair with your account.
 Use the *Add credential* button and then select the *SSH key* option to associate the